nicozez/Specs/README.md

 # Frame Firmware & RTL Codebase

-Welcome to 'Nico's...' complete codebase of the Frame hardware.
+This is Nico, taking over Brilliant Labs AI Specs documentation to add capacities to the lenses.
 For regular usage, check out the docs [here](https://docs.brilliant.xyz).

 ## System architecture